Alice Kindler: Personal life

-Riddle married Hans Kindler in 1920 and soon after the marriage the couple moved to Senlis, France.
+Riddle married Hans Kindler, a cellist and conductor, in 1920 and soon after the marriage the couple moved to Senlis, France.
 For almost a decade Kindler did not paint, as she was raising her three children.

-In 1929 her address was listed as being in Chantilly, France, and in 1939 the couple were living in Baltimore, Maryland Her husband was a cellist and conductor.
-She taught art at St. Timothy's School in Catonsville, Maryland.
+In 1929 her address was listed as being in Chantilly, France, and in 1939 the couple were living in Baltimore, Maryland She taught art at St. Timothy's School in Catonsville, Maryland.
 In 1939 Kindler was commissioned by the WPA to complete a mural for the post office in Ware Shoals, South Carolina.
 The WPA was the largest and most ambitious American New Deal agency, employing individuals to carry out public works projects.
 The finished product mural was completed in 1940 and titled, American Landscape.